-I’ll never stop listening to audiobooks.
+Over the past few years, I’ve listened to countless audiobooks.
 In fact, I sometimes listen to audiobooks more than I read physical books, just because they’re so much easier to utilize while I’m working.
-You’ll always find me reading one physical book and listening to one audiobook simultaneously, which is one of the reasons why I’m able to get through so many titles each month.
+You’ll always find me reading one book with my eyes and listening to one audiobook simultaneously, which is just one of the reasons why I’m able to get through so many titles each month.

 If you’re interested in my full reviews of these audiobooks, follow my StoryGraph account, and take a look at my bookstagram – where I share mini reviews and ratings in my stories, as well as aesthetic coffee and book photos!

 Daisy Jones & The Six